 It depends on your needs.

-A shared hosting service is the best starting point for small websites and blogs where you get all essential features to kick start your WordPress site, including 1-click WordPress installer.
+A shared hosting service is the best starting point for small websites and blogs where you’ll get all the essential features to kick start your WordPress site, including a 1-click WordPress installer.

 Do I need to have a domain and hosting from the same provider?